hagen-gloetter/flatfield-box/README.md

-# flatfield-box for astro photography
+# Flatfield-Box for Astro Photography
 -- deutsche Version siehe unten --
 --- english ---
 ## Idea and purpose
 A simple project to build a light-box to make flatfield frames for astro photography